 Jewelry appraisers should have the necessary training and knowledge about the appraisal industry and process.
 Therefore, it’s best to research the appraiser’s experience, certification, and education before you ask them for their appraisal services.

 Search for appraisers through organizations or associations

-A trustworthy appraiser is someone who major industry associations recognize.
+A trustworthy appraiser is someone who major jewelry appraisal associations recognize.
 One of these associations is the National Association of Jewelry Appraisers (NAJA).
 On their website, you can quickly search for global appraisers they recognize.
 For example, if you search for appraisers in the Philippines, you’ll find my name as the only NAJA-recognized appraiser in the country.

 Determine if they’re adhering to industry standards